elifesciences/elife-alfred-formula/README.md

 3. terminate old instances of these containers running under the old AMI matching the label `containers-jenkins-plugin`
 4. stop the `containers--jenkins-plugin-ami` instance

-Note:

-* If the AMI instance is *destroyed* through builder, it's private key will be destroyed as well.
-It's this private key that is used to connect to `containers-jenkins-plugin` instances and a copy is stored in the Jenkins configuration.

 Jenkins will create and destroy `containers-jenkins-plugin` instances as necessary, with the upper limit controlled by the `Instance Cap` setting under Cloud -> Amazon EC2 -> Advanced.

+Jenkins can access these `containers-jenkins-plugin` instances using either the private key created for the AMI instance, or the `elife-alfred-user`.
+If the AMI instance is *destroyed* through builder, it's private key will be destroyed as well.

 To prevent Jenkins from using these slave instances as regular job runners, [their usage settings](https://alfred.elifesciences.org/computer/) need to be changed.
 In Jenkins configure screen, change the AMI **Usage** setting to *Only build jobs with label